See answer

 • Triamcinolone (Kenalog)

 Your steroid dose will depend on the severity of your symptoms.
 Prednisone is the most common oral steroid prescribed for lupus.
-A low dose is considered 7.5 milligrams (mg) or lower of prednisone daily.
-A medium dose is considered between 7.5 mg and 30 mg of prednisone daily.
-A high dose is more than 30 mg of prednisone per day.
+Typically, a low dose of prednisone is considered 7.5 milligrams or less daily.
+A medium dose is considered between 7.5 and 30 milligrams daily.
+A high dose is more than 30 milligrams per day.
 You may also be prescribed other types of oral steroids, such as a methylprednisolone dose pack or dexamethasone.

-During a lupus flare, your doctor may give you an intramuscular injection with triamcinolone in the office instead of prescribing an oral steroid.
+During a lupus flare, your doctor may give you an intramuscular injection with triamcinolone in the office instead of prescribing or increasing the dose of an oral steroid.

-If you have a severe lupus flare, you may receive intravenous steroids in the hospital.
-This treatment may be necessary if the flare is life-threatening or if it may damage organs such as the kidneys, heart, lungs, or brain.
-During a life-threatening flare, you may receive a high dose (250 mg to 1,000 mg) of methylprednisolone intravenously for three to five days to help reduce inflammation and get the flare under control.
+If you have a severe lupus flare, you may receive IV steroids in a hospital setting.
+This treatment may be necessary if the flare is life-threatening or may damage organs such as the kidneys, heart, lungs, or brain.
+During a life-threatening flare, you may receive a high dose (250 to 1,000 milligrams) of methylprednisolone intravenously for three to five days to help reduce inflammation and get the flare under control.
 This is commonly called pulse therapy or pulse steroids.

 Topical Steroids

-Topical steroids are applied to your skin in a lotion, cream, or ointment.
-They may be used to treat rashes caused by lupus by decreasing inflammation.
-Topical steroids often have fewer side effects than systemic steroids if your lupus symptoms are limited to skin problems.
+Topical steroids are applied to your skin in a lotion, cream, or ointment to treat lupus-related rashes by decreasing inflammation.
+If your lupus symptoms are limited to skin problems, topical steroids often have fewer side effects than systemic steroids.

 Common topical steroids include: